gthvn1/gthvn1.github.io/Readme.md

 # gthvn1.github.io

+---
+## Old version...

-This website is just used for testing clojurescript and reagent.
+This old version was just used for testing clojurescript and reagent.
+The *docs/* repo has been renamed *docs.old-site/* and so it is not used anymore.

-## Build & install
+### Build & install
 - Repo created using `lein new figwheel-main hello-world.core -- --reagent`
 - `cd hello-world.core`
 - Compiled with `lein fig:build`